 How Long Does Caprese Salad Last?

 You can prepare this salad a day ahead and store it in the fridge.
-However, if you have the choice, I would recommend to make it on the day of for ultimate freshness of your chopped Caprese salad.
+However, if you have the choice, I would recommend making it on the day of for the ultimate freshness of your chopped Caprese salad.

 Since all the ingredients are chopped, it would best to serve it on the same day.

 Lastly, the dressing should always be added just before serving.